 Elenia Group's business performance has an effect on company's business and financial status.
 The company expects that obligations relating to outstanding bonds and notes will be met by group contributions, subscription of additional equity and/or loans from the other group companies.
 The principal business of Elenia Group is electricity distribution, which is based on a license awarded by the Energy Authority.
 In accordance with the terms of the license, the holder of the license is awarded exclusive right in its geographical area to carry out electricity distribution business.
-In addition to electricity distribution, Elenia Group is engaged in heating (Elenia Lämpö Oy) and service businesses (Elenia Palvelut Oy).
+In addition to electricity distribution, Elenia Group is engaged service businesses (Elenia Palvelut Oy).